Theoretical BackgroundDecember 14, 2016 12:13 pm

 Ozawa’s generalized Uncertainty Relation

-The uncertainty relation, as formulated by Robertson Relation in terms of standard deviations has two flaws, which was first recognized by Israeli-born British physicist David Deutsch in 1983 7 : i) standard deviation not optimal measure for all states, there exist certain states, for which the standard deviation diverges. ii) the boundary (right hand side of any uncertainty relation) can become zero for non-commuting observables (this is also the case for our neutron spins for a combination of and ).
+The uncertainty relation, as formulated by Robertson Relation in terms of standard deviations has two flaws, which was first recognized by Israeli-born British physicist David Deutsch in 1983 9 : i) standard deviation not optimal measure for all states, there exist certain states, for which the standard deviation diverges (see here for an example). ii) the boundary (right hand side of any uncertainty relation) can become zero for non-commuting observables (this is also the case for our neutron spins for a combination of and ).
 So Deutsch suggested to seek a theorem of linear algebra in the form .
 Heisenberg’s (Kaennard) inequality has that form but its generalization does not.
 In order to represent a quantitative physical notion of “uncertainty, must at least possess the following elementary property: If and only if is a simultaneous eigenstate of and may become zero.
 From this we can infer a property of , namely that it must vanish if and only if and have an eigenstate in common.
-“The most natural measure of the uncertainty in the result of a measurement or preparation of a single discrete observable is the (Shannon) entropy 7 “.
-According to Claude Shannon entropy is the expected (average) information received, which consists of the so called information content and its probability to occur defined as
+“The most natural measure of the uncertainty in the result of a measurement or preparation of a single discrete observable is the (Shannon) entropy 9 ” (see here for a short introduction to probability theory).
+According to Claude Shannon entropy is the expected (average) information received, which consists of the so called self-information a.k.a. surprisal and its probability to occur defined as

 which can be expressed in the language of quantum mechanics as

 Information-theoretic uncertainty relations for projective qubit measurements (dichotomic case)